srushtims2108/minimal-ecommerce/README.md

 ├── docker-compose.yml    # Docker orchestration
 ├── Dockerfile            # Docker image build
 └── README.md             # This file
 📧 Order Confirmation Email
-After payment, an email is automatically sent to the user with the order details.
+After successful payment, an email is automatically sent to the user with order details using Gmail SMTP and Nodemailer.

 📦 Production Deployment
+You can deploy this app using any Docker-compatible platform:

+Railway

+Render

+DigitalOcean

-You can deploy using any Docker-compatible platform (Render, Railway, DigitalOcean, etc.), or push it to Vercel and configure the environment variables there.
+Or push to Vercel and configure your environment variables through their dashboard.